adamRadNLP/Advanced-Eval-Frameworks-Transformers_NLP/Graph_DataScience_KGs/Graph-Data-Science-and-Machine-Learning/Graph_Machine_Learning.md

 # Graph Machine Learning
-* This repo is dedicated to machine learning with Graphs.
+* This page is dedicated to machine learning with Graphs.
 * An excellent resource is the open source course CS224W from Stanford which can be found on YouTube.
 * These are my notes from that open source course as well as some other resources.